 o General: Philip Hayes, Associate Director of Tax

-- We will work in collaboration with other universities and external bodies such as BUFDG, HMRC, LUPC, and HEFCE, to share and develop best practice in due diligence, prevention procedures and the elimination of the criminal facilitation of tax evasion.
+• We will work in collaboration with other universities and with external bodies such as the Office for Students (OfS), British Universities Finance Directors Group (BUFDG), Her Majesty’s Revenue and Customs (HMRC) and the London Universities Purchasing Consortium (LUPC) to share and develop best practice in due diligence, prevention procedures and the elimination of the criminal facilitation of tax evasion.

 University staff are encouraged to speak to any of the nominated officers listed above if they have any questions or concerns about tax evasion.
 If any individual suspects that any person associated with the University and its subsidiaries is engaging in the criminal facilitation of tax evasion, it must be disclosed as soon as possible to one of the Key Officers named above.
-In cases where a member of staff believes that informing the Key Officers would be inappropriate, they should consult the University Secretary and/or follow the procedures outlined in Ordinance 23 (Public Interest Disclosure which sets out the University’s ‘whistleblowing’ procedure).
+In cases where a member of staff believes that informing the Key Officers would be inappropriate, they should consult the Director of Compliance and Secretary to the Board (Rosalind Frendo) and/or follow the procedures outlined in Ordinance 23 (Public Interest Disclosure which sets out the University’s ‘whistleblowing’ procedure).

 5.0 Consequences for any associated person breaching the University’s commitment to zero tolerance towards the criminal facilitation of tax evasion

-Any staff member who fails to meet the University’s commitment to zero tolerance towards the criminal facilitation of tax evasion, will be subject to disciplinary action under the University’s Disciplinary Procedure (24 September 2008) including summary dismissal.
+Any staff member who fails to meet the University’s commitment to zero tolerance towards the criminal facilitation of tax evasion will be subject to disciplinary action under the University’s Disciplinary Procedure (2018), which may include summary dismissal.
 The staff member may also be personally liable to criminal prosecution in the UK under existing tax evasion laws.

-We use our best endeavours to challenge customers and suppliers that do not meet our standards regarding prevention of the criminal facilitation of tax evasion.
-Such customers or suppliers may also be liable to prosecution under the provisions of the Criminal Finance Act 2017.
+We use our reasonable endeavours to challenge customers, suppliers, partners and funders that do not meet our standards regarding prevention of the criminal facilitation of tax evasion.
+Such individuals or entities may also be liable to prosecution under the provisions of the Criminal Finances Act 2017.

-Approved by the Audit and Risk Assurance Committee Date: 13 June 2018
+Presented for Approval by the Audit and Risk Assurance Committee Date: 2 October 2019